-We were baffled by the clean simplicity of this bedroom seen in Villa Kishti.
+We were baffled by the clean simplicity of the bedroom in Villa Kishti.
 Just one floor-to-ceiling window revealing a stunning view of the Caribbean can become the defining element of the room.
 Supported by the view, this serene bedroom flaunts a cozy collection of warm colors accentuated by soft, natural light.

 Overlooking the Peconic Bay on one side and the elegant forest on the other, this contemporary home exudes transparency just as you would expect from a home named the Clearhouse.
 A brainchild of Stuart Parr Design, the modern home boasts floor-to-ceiling windows on all sides, exposing the indoors to reflections of the colorful nature just behind the glass.

 Within the scenic landscape of the Incline Village in Crystal Bay, Nevada, the imposing Lake House designed by Mark Dziewulski Architects boldly rises on the edge of the lake.
 Besides concrete and steal used as the main building materials, glass makes this dark-skinned residence a viewing platform for the stunning panoramas offered by nearby Lake Tahoe.